unidoc/unidoc.github.io/_includes/news/launching-unidoc.md

  * OCR engine to generate searchable PDF from scanned data
  * Conversions from any format to another that makes sense e.g. PDF to Word, Word to PDF.

+Go has an excellent toolchain which makes it possible to create language bindings for:

+ * Python - We are considering [GoPy](https://github.com/go-python/gopy) for this.
+This will be the first step.
+ * Java and C# if there is interest and demand.
+ * Ruby if there is interest and demand.
+ * Other languages will be considered

 We are releasing this under a dual AGPL/Commercial license as we need to help fund further development to achieve our goals.

+More on this on [GitHub](https://github.com/unidoc/unidoc).